alexanderenrique/alexanderenrique.github.io/src/general/Today-I-Learned.md

 ### 11/3/2025
 - Converting from OBJ to GLB, and how to use them in model-viewer
+- React and CSS, like how they work together and interact

 ### 10/29/2025
 - Really learned about traing on margin, I think I actually get it now.